tfo-apj-demos/terraform-azurerm-networks/README.md

 For each function listed in subnet functions, a subnet will be created.
 Because of how Azure handles certain naming conventions, a "firewall" subnet needs specific naming conventions to be applied, so part of defining the functions here is to handle the logic of that constraint.

+Peering must be configured when the `network_type = "spoke"` *only*.
+There is conditional logic to handle bi-directional peering when the network type is spoke, that will be ignored if you attempt to pass in variables to configure this when `network_type = "hub"`.

 ## Example usage
 ```
 module "hub" {